solidi/writing/55-whats-in-a-career-promotion.md

 - Taking on unestimated work, orchestrating path finding
 - An attitude of persistence, not giving up on a solution
 - Having curiosity of how something works
+- Knowing the right time to seek help
 ```

 ### Reputation